Debt Management Plan vs Debt Settlement - How Do You Decide Which is Right for You?

 You may owe more in income taxes

 Forgiven debt over a certain amount is usually viewed as taxable income by the IRS and will need to be accounted for on your income tax returns.
-Depending on the amount of forgiven debt, this could potentially cost you more in taxes.
+Depending on the amount of forgiven debt, this could potentially cost you more in taxes, although the potential tax bump is unlikely to outweigh the total savings from the settlement.

-Regardless of which one you choose, it would be in your best benefit to talk to a professional credit counselor to review your options.
-You may decide you don’t need their help, but most non-profit services offer a free consultation which can help you make the right decision for your situation.
+Regardless of which one you choose, it would be in your best benefit to work with a professional credit counselor to review your options.
+You may decide you don’t need their help, but most nonprofit services offer a free consultation which can help you make the right decision for your situation.